 The iPhone XS comes with two rear cameras with a lot of power.
 Like the Pixel 3, you can opt for the smaller and cheaper model (the XS) without having an inferior camera set-up.
 While this smartphone may not be at the top of our list, what Apple do, they do well.
 The iPhone XS exemplifies how Apple are consistently able to simplify and streamline the user experience.
 The camera app is easy to use, and taking decent photos does not require a lot of adjustment of the settings.
 This particular model also comes with improvements to its low-light capabilities.

 As iPhones go, this model is not a massive upgrade from its predecessors, which makes it difficult to justify the spend of £1,000 or more, plus the battery on models such as the iPhone XS is also notoriously short-lived.
-If you're not too concerned about the camera, a refurbished iPhone X might be a better choice as you'll get a lot more bang for your buck.
+If this is a deal braker for you, a refurbished iPhone 11 might be a better choice as you'll get a lot more bang for your buck.

 The new Samsung Galaxy Note 9 is able to take photos within virtually any setting including low lighting without any issues.
 It also has brilliant telephoto lenses on the back.
 The Note 9 is a savvy camera phone, given that it is able to adapt to a variety of surroundings using its scene-optimising feature.
 The most unique feature of this device however is its stylus, which can be used to take photos by pressing the button on the end of the stylus as a shutter key.
 This means that you can walk away from your phone and take a picture using the S pen.
 This probably isn't something that a lot of people need, but it's still a feature worth mentioning if you're looking for a different approach to smartphone photography.